-Table 42.
+Table 43.
 The Log Files table displays information about all log files in the selected database.

 Column Description File The log file name.
 File Group The name of the file group to which the file belongs. Туре The log file type.
 Total Size The size of the log file.
 Used Size The amount of the used space in the log file.
 Free Size The size of the currently unused space in the log file.
 Used Pct The percentage of used space within the log file.
 Free Pct The percentage of space available for use within the log file.
 AutoGrow Determines whether the log file can grow automatically.
 Growths remaining The number of times the file can AutoGrow before it can grow no more.
 Max Size The maximum size to which the log file can grow.
+Growth Inc. Growth increment.
+The amount by which the log file can AutoGrow at any one time.
+Can Grow Determines whether the log file can grow.
+Path The log file's path.
+Db and File The database name, concatenated with the log file name.